rc14193/adventCode/README.md

 # adventCode2022
-My submissions for the 2022 advent of code.
-Done in Rust.
+My submissions for the advent of code over the years.